Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

-$p =2+\sqrt{1-4q_0|e|}$.
-This is arbitrarily close to the optimal energy decay rate predicted by \cite{HodPiran1} as $q_0e$ tends to $0$.
-However, we cannot retrieve the optimal point-wise bound, close to $2$, on the event horizon from this : our method only proves $\frac{3}{2}$ as $q_0e$ tends to $0$.
+We find that the maximum $p$ for which we can derive a hierarchy of $r^p$ weighted energies (with no loss) is $2< p(e) <2+\sqrt{1-4q_0|e|}$, described in \eqref{Taylorp}.
+Since $p(e) \rightarrow 3$ as $e \rightarrow 0$, we reach the optimal energy decay rate predicted by \cite{HodPiran1} as $q_0e$ tends to $0$, at least for the energy.
+However, we cannot retrieve the optimal point-wise bound on the event horizon from this : our method only proves $|\phi(v)| \lesssim v^{-s}$, $s \rightarrow \frac{3}{2}$ as $q_0e$ tends to $0$.
 This is because it is not clear whether $E(u)[D_t \phi]$ enjoys a better $u$ decay than $E(u)[\phi]$, in contrast to the uncharged problem as it can be seen in equations \eqref{ameliore1}, \eqref{ameliore2}.

 The physical explanation behind this phenomenon is the presence of an oscillatory term, because the scalar field is complex, as explained in \cite{HodPiran1}.
 This makes the analysis more difficult.
 Therefore, while in the uncharged problem $\phi$ and $\partial_t \phi$ decay like $v^{-3}$ and $v^{-4} $ respectively, it is not certain that an analogous property is true in the charged case.